Solving PDEs on Unknown Manifolds with Machine Learning: Introduction

 The paper will be organized as follows.
-In Section~\ref{DMsolver}, we give a brief review on the DM-based PDE solver on closed manifolds and an overview of the ghost point diffusion maps (GPDM) for manifolds with boundaries.
+In Section~\ref{DMsolver}, we give a brief review on the DM (and variable bandwidth DM) based PDE solver on closed manifolds and an overview of the ghost point diffusion maps (GPDM) for manifolds with boundaries.
 The proposed PDE solver is introduced in Section~\ref{NNsolver}.
 The theoretical foundation of the proposed method is presented in Section~\ref{theory}.
 The numerical performance of the proposed method is illustrated in Section \ref{sec:num}.
 We conclude the paper with a summary in Section \ref{sec:con}.
 For reader's convenience, we present an algorithmic perspective for GPDM in Appendix~\ref{appendix_a}.
-We also include the longer proof for the optimization aspect of the algorithm in Appendix~\ref{appendix_b} and report all parameters used to generate the numerical results in Appendix~\ref{appendix_c}.
+We also include the longer proof for the optimization aspect of the algorithm in Appendix~\ref{appendix_c} and report all parameters used to generate the numerical results in Appendix~\ref{appendix_d}.